aravind-tronix/Nudity-detection/README.md

  https://deeplearnai.ml/nsfw_detector

 ## Issues
-This error is raises is certain OS like windows 10 and 7.
+This error is raises in certain OS like windows 10 and 7
 PermissionError after using cv2.imread on certain files/OS.
 This prevents deletion of the image file after the process is done.